County up three confirmed cases

-Lawrence County reported three new confirmed COVID-19 cases Tuesday, state health officials said.
+Lawrence County reported three confirmed COVID-19 cases Friday, state health officials said.

 The county’s death total stayed at 216.
-There were also two probable cases.
+There were also two probable cases reported.

 At UPMC Jameson Hospital, there are two COVID-19 patients.
 The state health department reported no adult ICU beds are available with six currently staffed.